University at Buffalo Sees 75% Conversion Rate To Application With Unibuddy

 Solution

-The University at Buffalo team first had exposure to Unibuddy after seeing a demo at the annual NAGAP conference.
+Several University at Buffalo graduate schools first had exposure to Unibuddy after seeing a demo at the annual NAGAP conference.
 The immediate draw was the ability for prospective students to seamlessly connect with current students over a chat tool embedded directly on a university website.
 “We knew peer connection was a critical and growing need, regardless of the school or department,” Taughrin said.

 So, seven Buffalo graduate and professional schools banded together to purchase Unibuddy.
-“We had the support of our central team as well, who saw how Unibuddy could help us rise above the noise.
-The ROI was clear,” noted Erin O’Brien, Chief Marketing and Enrollment Officer for Buffalo’s School of Management.
+“We had the support of the office of the vice provost of enrollment management as well, who saw how Unibuddy could help us rise above the noise,” noted Erin O’Brien, Chief Marketing and Enrollment Officer for Buffalo’s School of Management.

-Each graduate school implemented its own instance of Unibuddy, which created consistency in the Buffalo prospect’s experience while still allowing for individual department customization.
-Like many institutions, Buffalo’s enrollment teams are lean and resource-constrained.
+Each grad school implemented its own instance of Unibuddy, which created consistency in the Buffalo prospect’s experience yet still allowed for individual department customization.
 “We were able to get set up in a day.
-It literally involved dropping code onto our website,” O’Brien said.
+It basically involved dropping code onto our website,” O’Brien said.
 “Unibuddy provided a really easy onboarding process,” Taughrin added.
 “We were provided with the personalized support to ramp up fast.
-Our IT team was fully supportive; it took one 1-hour meeting to implement.
-And our ambassadors simply downloaded the app, and got to work on their profiles.
-They were thrilled they could answer questions at their convenience on their phones.
+Our IT team was supportive; it took one 1-hour meeting to implement.
+And our ambassadors downloaded the app, and got to work on their profiles.
+They were happy they could answer questions at their convenience on their phones.
 No more office hours, they loved it!”

-One aspect their School of Management especially appreciated was Unibuddy’s integration with their CRM Slate.
-By combining Unibuddy’s engagement data with their system of record, the enrollment team was able to cater to students’ individual needs as well as create more compelling content and messaging based on what they’re seeing is top of mind in peer-to-peer conversations.
+One aspect their School of Management saw value in was Unibuddy’s integration with their CRM Slate.
+By combining Unibuddy’s engagement data with their system of record, the enrollment team was able to cater to students’ individual needs as well as create more compelling content and messaging based on what they were seeing was top of mind in peer-to-peer conversations.

 Results

 Ultimately, Buffalo’s enrollment teams wanted to improve the student experience and ensure they could get students’ burning questions answered.
 Taughrin noted: “Undergrad is not the same as grad school.
 It was important that we help students disentangle myths, feel confident at each stage of the application journey, and be an informed consumer.
-We want to make the grad school journey less daunting, and Unibuddy helped us do that.”
+We want to make the grad school journey more student friendly, and Unibuddy helped us do that.”

 Use Cases